 - Approved alternative capstone

-Most students take the Capstone Course (UNIV 4600W, 3 credits) to meet their capstone requirement.
+Most students take UNIV 4600W Capstone Course to meet their capstone requirement.
 This course provides an intellectual space in which you can integrate what you have learned during your academic journey.
 The primary vessel for this integration will be a research essay in which you explore a problem or question central to your major.
 There will be opportunities for reflection on what you have achieved in the individualized major, as well, and practice of skills, like making presentations and building professional networks, which will facilitate your transition to post-collegiate life.

 - An honors thesis in the Individualized Major must consist of at least six credits, typically completed over the course of two (sometimes three) semesters.